methetech/MouseWheelFixer/CONTRIBUTING.md

 *   **Check existing suggestions**: See if your idea has already been proposed.
 *   **Describe your idea**: Clearly explain the enhancement and why it would be beneficial.

+We also maintain a **[Project Roadmap](ROADMAP.md)** with a list of desired features.
+If you're looking for ideas on what to contribute, that's a great place to start!

 ### Code Contributions

 1.  **Fork the repository**.